 - Pets – We still have our two cats, Tori and Laura Chinchilla, so our main expenses are cat food, litter, and occasional vet visits.

-- Other Household Misc – This includes things like getting appliances repaired, our share of buying a new hot water heater, and batteries
+- Other Household Misc – This includes things like getting appliances (stove, refrigerator, microwave, and coffee grinder) repaired, plants, light bulbs, and batteries.

-- Office Supplies/Copies/Postage – This category includes our yearly post office box rental, printer ink and paper, and miscellaneous office supplies.
+- Office Supplies/Copies/Postage – This category includes our yearly post office box rental and postage, printer ink and paper, and miscellaneous office supplies.

-- Personal Care/Clothing – Hair cuts and beard trims for Paul, hair cuts, color, and an occasional pedicure for Gloria, and clothes, mostly from Ropa Americana.
+- Personal Care/Clothing – Hair cuts and beard trims for Paul, hair cuts, color, and an occasional pedicure for Gloria, shoes, and clothes, mostly from Ropa Americana.
 We also purchased some clothing and personal care items from Amazon which friends brought to Costa Rica for us in their luggage.
 This remains the best way to bring items like vitamins and other nutritional supplements into Costa Rica.

 - Miscellaneous – This and that, gifts and donations, anything that doesn’t fit elsewhere.

 - Bank Fees – No more stiff ATM fees for us!
 We paid zero bank fees in 2015.
 It helped us so much to have a savings account here in Costa Rica and write checks to ourselves from our U.S. bank account.
-We did, however, incur ATM fees while traveling in Nicaragua and Mexico.

-So, all in all, 2014 was another very good year for the Yeatmans.
+So, all in all, 2015 was another very good year for the Yeatmans.
 We’re frugal, and tend to live simply.
-We did a lot with the money we spent, both here in Costa Rica and while traveling in three other countries, and we feel really good about that.
+We did a lot with the money we spent, both here in Costa Rica and while traveling, and we feel really good about that.
 But the best things in life are the things money can’t buy — being grateful for all we have, being with and caring for those we love, and enjoying this beautiful country that we call home.
 Pura vida!

 - Our 2013 Cost of Living Summary